Overview

 Architecture is deeply embedded in our society and culture, narrating the story of our progress, values, and aspirations.
-However, the deeper meaning behind a building’s design can often be elusive.
-Although we may admire the aesthetic elements of architecture, each structure holds a deeper essence.
-To genuinely understand and appreciate architecture, we must look beyond its physical structures and explore the stories it tells.
+Yet the deeper meaning behind a building’s design often remains elusive.
+Beyond aesthetic appreciation, every structure carries narratives—stories of context, ideology, memory, and collective imagination.

 genre: ARCHITECTURE, CINEMATOGRAPHY AND ILLUSTRATION WORKSHOP